sudoyashi/Joshis-Garage/_posts/2024-03-08-compression.markdown

   - Diamond Racing 14" wheels, lightweight "steelies" or other lightweight 14"
   - 185/60/14 Toyo RE71R
 - Targets:
-  - 120HP?
+  - At least 115HP?
 I have no idea about the Dyno and tune.
 Frankly, I couldn't care less.
 The main point is a highly responsive NA car, the cab is just under 2100 lbs, I'm not too worried haha.

 ## For the legacy of a sick whip